 Overview of BRAC in Bethesda:

 - Map of impacted communities and intersections near Walter Reed National Military Medical Center (pdf)

 - Walter Reed-Bethesda: Naval Support Activityy-Bethesda Home Page

 Go to the Response Page for updates on proposed road, transit and infrastructure improvements to address BRAC impacts, and the Studies & Reports Page for detailed histories of these projects.

-The BRAC Integration Committee ("BIC") generally meets QUARTERLY and generally on the 3rd Tuesday of the month.
-The next BIC meeting is scheduled for TBD, 2014, 7:00 p.m. at the BCC Regional Services Center.
+The BRAC Integration Committee ("BIC") meets Quarterly or as needed, generally on the 3rd Tuesday of the month.
+The next BIC meeting is scheduled for September 16, 2014 at 7:00 p.m. at the BCC Regional Services Center.
 WEATHER POLICY: If County schools or public facilities are closed due to weather, then a BIC Meeting scheduled for that evening will be cancelled.
 NOTE: Please contact the County's BRAC Coordinator if you are having specific issues with BRAC-related construction.